 Q: Are there any special recommendations for cleansing the body's main organs of purification?

 A: Yes.
-If you feel your impurities are located in either the bowel, urinary tract or the skin, you can follow these special recommendations while preparing to detox and during the actual self-detox program.
-You can also follow these recommendations whenever you feel toxins building up in that particular area
+If you feel your impurities are located in either the bowel, the urinary tract or the skin, you can follow these special recommendations while preparing to detox and during the actual self-detox program.
+You can also follow these recommendations whenever you feel toxins building up in that particular area.

 1. Detoxifying the Bowel

 Constipation or irregular bowel movements causes the malas (body waste such as fecal matter) to be reabsorbed by the body.
 This creates toxins in the rasa dhatu (nutritive fluid), the rakta dhatu (blood), and from there the other dhatus.
-Regular bowel movements is the primary day-to-day detoxification channel.
+Regular bowel movements provide the primary day-to-day detoxification channel.